ivov/eslint-plugin-n8n-nodes-base/docs/rules/cred-class-field-display-name-missing-oauth2.md

 # cred-class-field-display-name-missing-oauth2

-`displayName` field in credential class must mention `OAuth2` if applicable.
+`displayName` field in credential class must mention `OAuth2` if the credential is OAuth2.

 📋 This rule is part of the `plugin:n8n-nodes-base/non-autofixable` config.